 Inventory, lb : 0

-Anno imo are available in the fall and winter months.
+Anno imo potatoes are available in the fall through winter.

-Many Japanese believe that only soil and climate in Tanegashima can produce the rich and sweet taste Anno imo is known for.
+Anno imo potatoes are highly prized in Japan, and many believe that Tanegashima is the only region with the correct soil and climate that can produce the rich and sweet taste that the Anno imo is known for.
 In the cold winter months, food trucks and carts known as ishi-yakiimo and yaki imo can be found on the streets of Japan selling stone baked sweet potatoes such as the Anno imo.

 Recipes that include Anno Imo Potatoes.
 One is easiest, three is harder.